ibm-cloud-architecture/refarch-mq-messaging/README.md

 ![](docs/artifacts/image004.png)

 #### Channel Authentication Record

-One channel authentication record was added to the CLOUD.APP.SVRCONN to not block users.
+One `Channel Authentication Record` was added to the CLOUD.APP.SVRCONN to do not block users.

 ![](docs/artifacts/image005.png)

 #### Listener

 One listener was defined with port 1415 for the MDB application to connect into

 ![](docs/artifacts/image006.png)

 #### Runmqsc Commands

 These commands were issued with the “runmqsc” CLI to allow clients to connect.